NYC 4th July: 2024 In-Depth Celebration Guide

 Nathan’s Hot Dog Eating Contest

 Not feeling another stomach-churning ride aboard the Thunderbolt?
 Then, give your nerves a rest when you opt to witness the dog-eat-dog world of competitive eating.
-As endemic to Coney Island as the Mermaid Parade, Nathan's Hot Dog Eating Contest is a classic 4th of July NYC event.
+As endemic to Coney Island as the Mermaid Parade, Nathan’s Hot Dog Eating Contest is a classic Independence Day event.

-Every year at noon, the world's greatest competitive eaters congregate to see just how many hot dogs they can down in 10 minutes.* An arresting sight, the current competitive world record is 76 hot dogs in 10 minutes.
-After this mystery meat-binging experience, head to the beach for some R&R before the free fireworks show at 10 p.m.
+Every year at noon, the world’s greatest competitive eaters congregate to see just how many hot dogs they can down in 10 minutes.* An arresting sight, the current competitive world record is 76 hot dogs in 10 minutes.
+After this mystery meat-binging experience, head to the beach for some R&R before the free fireworks show begins at sundown.

 *Please note that the official contest length has varied over the years.